 According to Ashley Byrne, a campaign specialist at PETA, while common, protests are often the last resort for activists.
 “PETA always reaches out and gives the brand ample time and opportunity to work things out behind the scenes before it ever gets to that publicly visible point.”
 She adds that the organization sometimes spends years sending the results of undercover investigations to brands with no response.

-Other organisations are less interested in working with individual brands than in demanding that the industry stop its current cycle of overconsumption for good.
+Other organizations are less interested in working with individual brands than in demanding that the industry stop its current cycle of overconsumption for good.
 “One of the slogans that has been said is ‘There's no fashion on a dead planet,’” says See.
 “I think that's really part of how you get people out of their everyday life to think about this bigger issue that's really affecting us now.”
 While Extinction Rebellion has not partnered with any brands, See does commend the work that companies like Patagonia have done to support and donate to environmental and activism groups.

 As much as the fashion establishment has sought to capitalize on the activist spirit through protest-inspired runway shows and political messaging, real protesters are often not kindly received.
 Cohuet was removed by security at Louis Vuitton after crashing the runway, as was another Extinction Rebellion protester at Dior’s spring 2021 show; PETA demonstrators have faced similar removals.
-Both Byrne and See say brands often don’t reach out to the organisations after these protests are staged, furthering the sense that brands only want to be associated with a spirit of protest and rebellion when it doesn’t threaten their own T-shirt slogan status quo.
+Both Byrne and See say brands often don’t reach out to the organizations after these protests are staged, furthering the sense that brands only want to be associated with a spirit of protest and rebellion when it doesn’t threaten their own T-shirt slogan status quo.
 “If you're not disrupted, if you're just buying a T-shirt that says ‘feminism’ or ‘Black Lives Matter’ — that’s not the kind of thing that makes a difference,” says Berglund.

 That’s part of why organizers like Byrne and See refuse to change their methods.
 They say it’s not enough for brands to send political messages down the runway or to try and stage protest-cum-marketing extravaganzas of their own.
 Instead, activists are asking designers and brands to start taking their requests seriously, beyond clothing-based statements.